aalto-speech/fin-parl-models/research_diary_comparison.md

 ### Test set evaluations

-Acoustic model in all of these is trained with the Eduskunta2021 data and LM is the André's 20M token one.

-Parliament test set, unseen and seen splits.
+Parliament2017 test set, unseen and seen splits.
 Unseen and seen speaker splits do not apply for the new eduskunta2021 set.

 ```txt
 # Seen